MissVeronica/hCaptcha-addon-for-Ultimate-Member-plugin/README.md

     hCaptcha Theme
     hCaptcha Size

+Ultimate Member forms supported are: Registration, Login and Password reset.

 Deactivate the hCaptcha plugin during usage of this code but keep the plugin for future changes of the configuration parameters and if a local language being used
 Any local language file is being used from the hCaptcha plugin if required regardless of the activatation status of the hCaptcha plugin